idelchi/godyl/docs/configuration/tools.md

 ---
 layout: default
 title: Tools Format
+parent: Configuration
+nav_order: 2
 ---

+{% raw %}

 # Tools Format

-Tools can be defined in a YAML file (typically `tools.yml`).
+Tools can be defined in a YAML file. `godyl` will look for a file named `tools.yml` in the current directory, if not specified.

-See [tools.yml](https://github.com/idelchi/godyl/blob/main/tools.yml) for getting started.
+See [tools.yml](https://github.com/idelchi/godyl/blob/main/tools.yml) for a sample configuration.

-You can use a simple form or a full form for tool definitions.
+You can use a full or simple form for the tool definitions.
+Most fields follow the same format, with a full and simple form.

-### Simple Form
+## Configuration

 ```yaml
 - idelchi/godyl
 ```

-This is the simplest form to download the latest release of `godyl` from the the default source type (`github`).
+This is the simplest form to download the latest release of `godyl` from the the default source type (for example, `github` or `gitlab`).

-If the path is a URL, it will be considered as a `source.url` type.
-Otherwise, it will be assumed to be a `source.github` type in the form `owner/repo`.

-### Full Form

 For more complex configurations, you can use the extended form:

-{% raw  %}

 ```yaml
 name: godyl